JunqiZhang0/tfacon/README.md

 [config]
 retry_times=2
 concurrency=True
+add_attributes=true
 ```

 #### Set Concurrency
 __You can set this to True or False, if you set it to True tfacon will deal with the test items in an async non-blocking way(faster), you can disable it to have a more clear view, but you will have a slower run compared to setting it to True__

+#### add_attributes
+__You can enable this to add an extra attribute "AI Prediction" to all the test items, the value of this attribute will be the prediction extracted from TFA Classifier__

 #### Set retry(To be added)

 ## Developer Guide